markusmoenig/Eldiron/docs/docs/creator/docks/tile_node_graph.md

 - a rock base plus soil overlay
 - grass or moss on top of stone
 - several reusable material layers mixed in one top-level graph

+## Particle And FX Workflow

+Tile Graph also supports a separate FX-oriented path for particles and emitted light.

+The current particle workflow is built around four explicit nodes:

+- **Particle Spawn**
+- **Particle Motion**
+- **Particle Render**
+- **Light Emitter**

+For a fast starting point, the add menu includes **Particle Template**, which inserts and wires a usable default setup into the current graph.

+Typical particle/light flow:

+1. `Particle Spawn` controls emission rate and spread
+2. `Particle Motion` controls lifetime and movement
+3. `Particle Render` controls particle appearance and color ramp
+4. `Light Emitter` controls the associated emitted light
+5. `Output` receives:
+   - `Particles`
+   - `Light`

+This is intended for effects such as:

+- torch flames
+- campfire embers
+- smoke
+- sparks

+Older projects may still contain the legacy all-in-one **Particle Emitter** node, but new graphs should use the split workflow above.

+## Particle Render

+`Particle Render` is the visual particle node.
+It is the place where particle appearance is defined.

+It currently supports:

+- size range
+- color ramp
+- optional **Flame Base**

+The color ramp uses four colors.
+In practice, a common flame setup is:

+- `Ramp 1`: bright yellow or white-hot core
+- `Ramp 2`: orange
+- `Ramp 3`: red
+- `Ramp 4`: dark smoke / ash

+The ramp can be driven either by connected color inputs or by fallback palette choices stored on the node.

+### Flame Base

+`Flame Base` adds a denser hot core near the emitter before the lighter rising particles.

+Use it for:

+- torches
+- lantern flames
+- campfires

+Leave it off for softer effects such as:

+- smoke
+- drifting dust
+- mist-like particles

 ## Layout Nodes